The Bernhardt Lab @ Duke University

 The Duke Forest wetland mesocosm facility where we have conducted numerous chemical exposure experiments.
 Photo by Steve Anderson.

-An ever increasing diversity of synthetic chemicals are being added to the Earth's land surface at an exponentially increasing rate (Bernhardt et al. 2017).
-While harder to detect with the naked eye than land use change, the consequences of toxic substances and contaminant mixtures can have significant negative consequences for organisms and ecosystem processes.
-A variety of prior and current projects fall under this umbrella.
-For the last decade, Bernhardt has been the Ecosystem Research Theme leader for the Center for the Environmental Implications of Nanotechnology.
-In work led first by Ben Colman (now at U Montana) and then Dr. Marie Simonin (now at INRA in Angers, France) we conducted a series of field mesocosm experiments to document significant consequences of nanomaterial exposure as a result of realistic, low-level, chronic release of several widely used nanoparticles.
-We have also had a longstanding interest in the chemical stressor mixtures in urban streams with lab alumni Joanna Blaszczak and Ethan Baruch focused on this topic.
+New work in the lab, led by PhD candidate Jonny Behrens, explores how urban stressors, including complex mixtures of contaminants from storm and wastewater, impact ecosystem processes.
+Research is on-going into the synchrony and asynchrony of metabolic regimes and secondary production in a storm and wastewater dominated stream relative to a forested watershed in the Piedmont region of NC.
+For a decade, Bernhardt was the Ecosystem Research Theme leader for the Center for the Environmental Implications of Nanotechnology.
+In work led first by Ben Colman (now at U Montana) and then Dr. Marie Simonin (now at INRE in Angers, France) we conducted a series of field mesocosm experiments to document significant consequences of nanomaterial exposure as a result of realistic, low-level, chronic release of several widely used nanoparticles.
+We have also had a longstanding interest in the chemical stressor mixtures in urban streams and in lakes receiving effluent from coal fired power plants with lab alumni Joanna Blaszczak, Jess Brandt and Ethan Baruch focused on this topic. |